recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/edit-a-subscription-plan.md

 ***

-## Edit Purchase Options & Discounts
+## Edit purchase options and discounts

 1. In the **Options** section, **click** **Edit**.
 2. **View** each purchase mode (e.g., One-time & Subscribe & Save, Subscription Only, Pre-Paid).
 You’ll see delivery cadence and current subscriber counts.